 - ½ cup all-purpose flour

-- 2 large eggs room temperature, beaten
+- 2 large eggs, room temperature, beaten

-- ¾ cup panko breadcrumbs not traditional breadcrumbs
+- ¾ cup panko breadcrumbs, not traditional breadcrumbs

 - Flaky sea salt

-- Truffle honey
+- Truffle honey or regular honey

-- 1 Tbsp chopped pistachios
+- 1 Tbsp pistachios, roughly chopped

-- Canola or vegetable oil
+- Neutral oil, such as grapeseed, sunflower, canola, or vegetable oil

 Instructions

-- Cut the Chèvre into equal pieces about 1 heaping teaspoon in size.
-You should get 24 pieces.
-Roll each piece of goat cheese into a small, round ball.
-It helps to wear disposable kitchen gloves to keep the balls neat.
+- Form the goat cheese balls.
+Cut the log of goat cheese into equal pieces, about 1 heaping teaspoon in size.
+An 8oz log will yield 24 pieces.
+Roll each piece into a small, round ball.
+It helps to wear disposable kitchen gloves to keep them neat.

-- Place flour in a small mixing bowl, then drop the goat cheese rounds into the flour and toss to thoroughly coat.
-Transfer goat cheese balls to a mixing bowl with beaten eggs.
-Make sure they are covered on all sides.
+- Coat in eggs.
+Transfer to a mixing bowl with 2 beaten eggs.
+Make sure they're covered on all sides.

 Notes